 The image of Mary as a priest, however it is received, is a powerful one.
 It challenges the view of Mary, meek and mild with the idea that in Mary’s submission to the will of God, to her vocation, she becomes the model of priesthood – a powerful woman, the High Priest after her Son.
 And who becomes so because she is a woman.
 If fundamental to the priesthood is the priest being the intermediary, bringing the people to God and God to the people, Mary must be the ultimate example of this through her motherhood, bearing God in her womb.
 This speaks of the extraordinary relationship between God and humanity in the Incarnation – the flesh and the blood crucified for the redemption of the world, was Mary’s flesh and blood, fully God’s son and fully Mary’s child.
 As his mother, she offered her son to the world as the Father offered his Son.

-(Revd) Penny King
+(Revd) Penny Warner

 (See also this later post in the blog)